SeppiaBrilla/University-notes/Image processing and computer vision/Local invariant feature.md

 Several Computer Vision tasks deal with finding “Corresponding Points” between two (or more) images of a scene ([[Stereo vision]]).
 This can be difficult for several reasons (e.g. viewpoint variations, different lighting conditions...).

-The task of finding correspondances in two images can be split in 3 steps:
+The task of finding correspondences in two images can be split in 3 steps:
 1) __Detection__ of salient points
-2) __Description__: computation of a suitable descriptor based on pixels in the keypoint neighbourhood (use a single pixel can lead to multiple error because it is easy to mistake it, since the same intensity may be easy to find in multiple locations)
+2) __Description__: computation of a suitable descriptor based on pixels in the keypoint neighborhood (use a single pixel can lead to multiple error because it is easy to mistake it, since the same intensity may be easy to find in multiple locations)
 3) __Matching__ descriptors between images.
 __Descriptors should be invariant (robust) to as many transformations as possible__